x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/configure-global-address-list-properties.md

 - You can't edit the settings of the default GAL.

 - You can't use the Exchange admin center (EAC) to perform this procedure.
-You must use the Shell.
+You must use Exchange Online PowerShell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## Use the Shell to configure GAL properties
+## Use Exchange Online PowerShell to configure GAL properties

 This example assigns a new name, FourthCoffee, to the GAL that has the GUID 96d0c505-eba8-4103-ad4f-577a1bf4ad7b.